 The Navy is interested in using Li-Fi to improve submarine communications, since radio waves travel poorly under water and current acoustic communications are slow.
 The underwater VLC in the blue/green spectral range (450 nm-550 nm) is able to achieve data speeds of hundreds of Mbps for short ranges (less than a hundred meter) complementing long range acoustic communication.

 The system functions in the following way: a regular light-emitting diode acts as the signal source.
 It flashes at a high frequency and radiates light impulses.
+The frequency for VLC ranges from 400-800 THz which are visible to human eye.
 A photodetector receives the impulses and decodes them into an electrical signal.
 The signal is further deciphered and digital data is extracted.
 Altogether the light-emitting diode and the photodetector resemble a transmitter: light on is binary 1, light off is binary 0.
 This mode of data transmission cannot be detected by the human eye: the frequency with which the diodes flash is extremely high.

 The Li-Fi technology is being developed into an omnipresent systems technology.
 They consist of application specific combinations of light transmitters, light receivers including solar cells, efficient computational algorithms and networking potential that can be deployed in an extensive range of communication scenarios and in a diversity of device platforms.